 No coaches or parents may enter the playing field without a referee's permission.

-We have a ZERO tolerance for referee abuse; violations can result in suspensions.
-Please be positive and remember we are all volunteers.
+We have a ZERO tolerance for referee abuse; violations can result in suspensions by either the referee or a board member in attendance at the game.
+Please be positive and remember we are ALL volunteers.
 Please see Appendix "E".

 You are responsible for the behavior on your sideline.
 If players, parents, spectators or assistant coaches become disruptive, it is your responsibility to maintain a positive atmosphere.
+Note that disruptive parents, spectators, etc., can and will be ejected from the game by the referee or board members in attendance.
 You should also make sure that the people on your sideline remain back from the touchline and remain toward the center of your side of the field.
-No one is allowed to be beyond the 18 yard lines or behind the goals.
+No one is allowed to be closer to the goal line than the penalty area or behind the goals.
 If you need help managing a parent situation, please contact your Division Director or another board member - we are there to help!